2019 Symposium - Now Accepting Proposals

-Northwestern University Law Review is no longer accepting proposals for our 2017-2018 Symposium
+The Northwestern University Law Review is now accepting proposals for its 2019 Symposium.

 When formulating symposium proposals, please keep in mind:

 - The Law Review anticipates any in-person event occurring in October–November 2019.
 The first drafts would be due in early fall, with revised drafts due by the end of the calendar year.
 Symposium pieces selected would be included in Northwestern University Law Review Volume 115, Issue 1, which will be published in early fall of 2020.

 - Publication is not guaranteed to any speaker and the Northwestern University Law Review retains full discretion in selecting pieces for publication in our print and online editions.
 Pieces should be around 10,000 words in length; the entire issue should be 90,000 words or under.
 The Law Review will offer publishing contracts to certain contributors based on the recommendations of the Law Review board and Symposium organizers.

 - This call for proposals is an open call made to the legal academic community.
 Nevertheless, in the same way that members of the Northwestern Pritzker School of Law faculty receive article review prioritization, proposals led by or including members of the Northwestern Law faculty will also be prioritized in our review process.
 We encourage all proposals to include Northwestern faculty among their participants.

 - If the Law Review selects a proposal made by a member of the Northwestern Pritzker School of Law faculty for the 2019 Symposium, the Office of the Associate Dean of Faculty and Research has committed to fund part of the Symposium.
 Non-faculty organizers are not eligible for this funding and are responsible for securing their own funding.
 All potential funding sources must be disclosed to the Law Review in the proposal.